pwaring/cv/cv.md

     Director & Trustee, December 2015 - November 2018

     - Vice chair of the main board and member of the finance committee.
-    - Contributed to national support for trustees via Trustee Development Group.
+    - Contributed to support for trustees at the national level via the Trustee Development Group.
     - Represented the organisation on the board of Citizens Advice Greater Manchester.
     - Focused on improving the finances of the organisation, including working closely with the finance officer and other management staff.